Move-in day | Helping your child settle in at University

 Start preparing well in advance by shopping for the things your child will need – items don’t have to be pricey, but it’s good if they’re durable enough to withstand the rigours of student life.

-Most students spend their first year in university-owned, or managed partnership accommodation – at Newcastle new students are guaranteed a place in halls if they meet certain criteria – and that means their room and flat will be furnished and the kitchen equipped with electronic items including a kettle, toaster and microwave.
+Most students spend their first year in university-owned, or managed partnership accommodation.
+That means their room and flat will be furnished and the kitchen equipped with electronic items including a kettle, toaster and microwave.

 Typically, they’ll need: